Six Thinking Hats: Use

-Speedo researchers are said to have tried the six thinking hats in the creation of swimsuits.
-"They tried the "Six Thinking Hats" method of brainstorming, a green hat for creative ways to attack a problem, a black one to look at the feasibility of those ideas."

 Typically, a project will begin with an extended white hat action, as facts are assembled.
-Thereafter each hat is used for a few minutes at a time only, except the red hat which is limited to a very short 30 seconds or so to ensure that it is an instinctive gut reaction, rather than a form of judgement.
-This pace is believed to have a positive impact on the thinking process, in accordance with Malcolm Gladwell's theories on "blink" thinking.
+Thereafter, each hat is used for a few minutes at a time only, except the red hat which is limited to a very short 30 seconds or so to ensure that it is an instinctive gut reaction, rather than a form of judgement.
+This pace may have a positive impact on the thinking process.

 De Bono believed that the key to a successful use of the Six Thinking Hats methodology was the deliberate focusing of the discussion on a particular approach as needed during the meeting or collaboration session.
 For instance, a meeting may be called to review a particular problem and to develop a solution for the problem.
 The Six Thinking Hats method could then be used in a sequence to first explore the problem, then develop a set of solutions, and to finally choose a solution through critical examination of the solution set.

 The meeting may start with everyone assuming the Blue hat to discuss how the meeting will be conducted and to develop the goals and objectives.
 The discussion may then move to Red hat thinking in order to collect opinions and reactions to the problem.
 This phase may also be used to develop constraints for the actual solution such as who will be affected by the problem and/or solutions.
 Next the discussion may move to the (Yellow then) Green hat in order to generate ideas and possible solutions.
 Next the discussion may move between White hat thinking as part of developing information and Black hat thinking to develop criticisms of the solution set.

 Because everyone is focused on a particular approach at any one time, the group tends to be more collaborative than if one person is reacting emotionally (Red hat) while another person is trying to be objective (White hat) and still another person is being critical of the points which emerge from the discussion (Black hat).
 The hats aid individuals in addressing problems from a variety of angles, and focus individuals on deficiencies in the way that they approach problem solving.

-In 2005, the tool found some use in the United Kingdom innovation sector, where it was offered by some facilitation companies and had been trialled within the United Kingdom's civil service.
+In 2005, the tool found some use in the United Kingdom innovation sector, where it was offered by some facilitation companies and trialled within the United Kingdom's civil service.

-In 2009, Swedish newspapers noticed that the municipality of Laholm had purchased 300 thinking hats for the amount of 18,000 Swedish krona (about 2000 USD).
-The hats were used only once, but were later lent to the Economic Crime Authority.